heikadog/zml/README.md

 - [Submit an account to the list, request to be removed, or submit feedback.](https://zmlform.heika.dog)

-Because there's already a form to submit accounts to the list, don't submit them as an issue or pull request; submit them at the link above (https://zmlform.heika.dog) instead so your response is confidential.
+Because there's already a form to submit accounts to the list, don't submit them as an issue or pull request; submit them at https://zmlform.heika.dog instead, so your response is kept confidential.
 Only submit an issue or pull request here if you have a suggestion or fix for this GitHub repo itself.